ABB155 Property Law and Land Use Planning

 On successful completion of this unit you will be able to:

-- Identify the impact of Real Property rights, legislation and land use planning systems on the utility of property
+- Identify how real property rights, legislation, and land use planning systems influence the use and development of land.

-- Apply concepts of real property law and land use planning to support analysis of contemporary property issues
+- Apply foundational concepts of real property law and land use planning to analyse defined property and development scenarios.

 Content